danhursty/marking-pdf/README.md

-# GPT-4 & EduCheck - Validate Student Answers with PDF Files
+# GPT-4 - Validate Student Answers with PDF Files

 Utilise the GPT-4 API to build a tool for automatically checking students' answers against multiple large PDF files.
 This project also includes an overall feedback button for quick and easy evaluation.